xiaolng/DSPS_FBianco/CodeofConduct.md

-# Machine Learning for Time Series Analysis Code of Conduct
+# Data Science for Physical Sciences Code of Conduct

 PHYS461/661 : Data Science for Physical Scientists 2021